 Application of the Schengen acquis to be evaluated in Finland

-The European Commission will carry out a Schengen evaluation in Finland between May and June 2018.
-The evaluation teams coordinated by the Commission will visit Finnish authorities and evaluate whether the Schengen acquis is being applied correctly in all of its areas.
+The European Commission will carry out a Schengen evaluation in Finland in May and June 2023.
+Evaluation teams coordinated by the Commission will travel across Finland to evaluate how the Finnish authorities apply the Schengen acquis in its different areas.

-Currently, the Schengen area covers 26 European countries without travel restrictions or border controls between them.
+Currently, the Schengen Area covers 27 European countries without travel restrictions or border controls between them.
 The area was named after the Schengen Agreement.
 Finland and the other Nordic countries began applying the Schengen acquis on 25 March 2001.
-The countries which have signed the Schengen Agreement have adopted a common external border management policy and a common visa policy, resulting in an area which can be considered to function as a single state.